kuppoh/RemindlyProject/README.md

 1. Added "Welcome User" Functionality - The name of the current user that is logged in will be displayed on the top of reminders page(s)
 2. Debugged and tested - Test specific user login with create/edit and delete functionality in web
 3. Added log out button - Added log out button in reminder page(s)
+4. Hide NavBar if not logged in - Wrote if statement in login.ejs so that the NavBar will not show in the login page or if there is no user no logged in

 April 9th (2nd sprint)
 Keziah Wacnang: